cmseifu/sling-browser/README.md

 ## Browser supported

-Modern browsers with HTML5 support.
+Most modern web browsers with HTML5 support.

 ## What is included